education

 -

 - Cybermath Academy/Star League Programs — Boston, 2016–2018.
 I started teaching at these camps in high school; they were my first experience with planning lessons, delivering lectures, and managing classrooms.
-Importantly, they helped me find my own teaching style (engaging + enthusiastic, empathetic, and using intuition) that I keep today and set me down the path of educatoin.
+Importantly, they helped me find my own teaching style (engaging + enthusiastic, empathetic, and using intuition) that I keep today and set me down the path of education.

 - Graduate RA in Burton-Conner